-- In all our procurement activities we will aim to achieve the best 'value for money' in a sustainable manner by ensuring that, whenever appropriate, we assess quality, cost and sustainability.
+- 6.1 In all our procurement activities we will aim to achieve the best 'value for money' in a sustainable manner by ensuring that, whenever appropriate, we assess quality, cost and sustainability.
 We recognise that the lowest cost will not necessarily be the best value in the longer term, particularly when the contract being procured has a high degree of service delivery. - 6.2 We recognise the importance of sustainable procurement, and our duty to demonstrate that we are procuring in a manner that improves the economic, social and environmental wellbeing (this includes reduction of inequality) of the communities in which we operate. - 6.3 Sustainable procurement should be balanced with value for money and quality and needs to be proportionate to the risk involved in each individual procurement.

-- 6.4 We will ensure that our procurement processes are fair and comply with legal requirements including European Union procurement rules and Scottish Government legislation, particularly the changes required by the Procurement Reform (Scotland) Act 2014 and any supplementary guidance issued by the Scottish Government. - 6.5 The specific procurement approach adopted will be based on the nature, scale and value of the contract being awarded. - Where it is appropriate or mandatory to consider tenders on a basis other than purely price, a scoring matrix will be developed.
+- 6.4 We will ensure that our procurement processes are fair and comply with legal requirements. - 6.5 The specific procurement approach adopted will be based on the nature, scale and value of the contract being awarded. - 6.6 Where it is appropriate or mandatory to consider tenders on a basis other than purely price, a scoring matrix will be developed.
 The factors scored will vary depending on the nature of the goods or service being procured, with the weighting of the different factors considered and determined in advance.
-To ensure transparency, the scoring criteria will be provided to all companies as part of the tender packs being issued. - 6.7 In making procurement decisions we will also seek to contribute to maintaining and improving the environment, both by purchasing recycled or 'environmentally friendly' fair and ethically traded goods and items whenever possible and/or by supporting suppliers or contractors whose values and production processes are environmentally positive.
+A variety of factors may be considered when selecting, such as environmental, social and governance factors along with applicants' past experience, matters relating to business probity and financial standing, and applicants' approach to service delivery and contract management. - 6.7 To ensure transparency, the scoring criteria will be provided to all companies as part of the tender packs being issued. - 6.8 In making procurement decisions we will also seek to contribute to maintaining and improving the environment, both by purchasing recycled or 'environmentally friendly' fair and ethically traded goods and items whenever possible and/or by supporting suppliers or contractors whose values and production processes are environmentally positive. - 6.9 Where economies can be achieved, we will consider joint procurement with other organisations.